craigbarnes/dte/README.md

   `$prefix/share/man`).
 * `DESTDIR`: Standard variable used for [staged installs].
 * `V=1`: Enable verbose build output.
-* `WERROR=1`: Turn all compiler warnings into errors.
-May be useful for running automated tests.
 * `TERMINFO_DISABLE=1`: Use built-in terminal support, instead of linking to the system [terminfo]/curses library.
 This makes it much easier to build a portable, statically linked binary.
 The built-in